CEO Carplus

 Chances are you have many questions about the whole topic.
 This guide will clear out the confusion and layout which option is more suitable for whom.
 For example, if you lose your job, face huge unexpected expenses, or have another life-changing situation, you can break free from your agreement and avoid penalties.
 While it’s not ideal for

-Leasing( or PCH) means renting a vehicle for a certain amount of time and for a fixed monthly fee.
+Leasing( or PCH) means renting a vehicle for a certain amount of time.
 It is an alternative to buying or financing a car, but the main difference is that ownership isn’t transferred at the end of the term.
 When the lease ends, the car goes back to the provider.

 Some people compare leasing to personal contract purchase (PCP).
-Both options give you a temporary “ownership” of any car for relatively low monthly fees, and at the end of both, you usually return the car at the end of the rental period.
+Both options give you a temporary “ownership” of any car, and at the end of both, you usually return the car at the end of the rental period.
 But that is the extent of their similarities.
 There are far more differences between them, which you can learn in our article PCP vs Leasing.

 Yes, but at the end of term, you don’t have a car in your possession.
 Whatever you save on the monthly cost comes at the expense of having no equity at the end.
 However, it does mean that you’ll have more funds for a new leasing agreement (or a down payment if you change your mind).